 Friendships bring value to our own lives since we reflect those we invite to share our lives.
 The value of a friendship can grow with time—the more things you have in common, the more value you place on the relationship.

-Common interests and experiences are the glue of relationships.
+Shared interests and experiences are the glue of relationships.
 If your friend holds a vastly different opinion on politics and religion, it becomes more difficult to agree on some of the most important aspects of life.
 However, because of the investment you have in the relationship, you may decide to save the friendship.
-This requires a frank discussion of facts, not just the resulting opinion.
+To have a meeting of the minds requires a frank discussion of facts, not just the resulting opinion.
+There is no such a thing as different facts, only opinions.

 For example, if you lived in Germany in the 1930s, and your friend supported the National Socialist German Workers’ Party or Nazi Party, the gap in your relationship would grow over time.
 The more radical the Nazi party became, the wider the gap in your relationship.